LunarWatcher/auto-pairs/README.md

 # Auto Pairs

-Insert or delete brackets, parens, quotes in pair.
+Insert or delete brackets, parens, and quotes in pair.

-NOTE: This plugin is currently under the process of catching up with [a few years of unreviewed issues and pull requests](https://github.com/LunarWatcher/auto-pairs/issues/5).
-Effective now, it's highly recommended to stick to tags rather than HEAD versions.

 ## Installation